Coronavirus Disease 2019 (COVID-19)

 COVID-19 FAQs

-As a trusted healthcare partner, ARUP is committed not only to providing timely, accurate test results that inform optimal patient care, but also to providing accurate, up-to-date information that allows patients and the general public to stay current on the changing COVID-19 testing environment.
+As a trusted healthcare partner, ARUP is committed to providing timely, accurate test results that inform optimal patient care.

 Does molecular viral detection testing detect the novel Alpha, Beta, Delta, Gamma, and Omicron variants, or other variants of SARS-CoV-2 with mutations in the spike protein (S gene)?